 "Before the next battle of the November election, I'll say there are some primaries," he said.
 "I don't know how many people got up to the microphone and said, 'I'm worried about the primary' in conference.
-And they should be, based on the emails I see," he said.
+And they should be, based on the emails I see."

 He went on to criticize his moderate colleagues like Rep. Peter King, who's been publically, quixotically trying to whip support for a "clean" continuing resolution for the past two weeks: "The surrender caucus is the whiner caucus.
 All they do is whine about the battles, as if they thought being elected to Washington was going to be an easy job; solving a $17 trillion deficit was going to be an easy job; taking on Obamacare.
 These people, they all ran against Obamacare—every single one of them!"

 Without naming names, Huelskamp singled out one moderate congressman from Pennsylvania who had leaked news of the deal from a conference meeting.
 Pennsylvania has a core of moderate Republicans, including Rep. Patrick Meehan, who will be seen as ripe for primaries by groups like Club For Growth: